Licensed Mental Health Counselor, LMHC

 Prior to starting her own private practice, Chantal was a clinician at Enders & Associaties and worked as a lead clinician and in-home therapist at Arbour Fuller Hospital.
-She received her Masters in Mental Health Counseling from Rhode Island College in 2015.
+She received her Masters in Mental Health Counseling from Rhode Island College in 2013 and her Certificate of Advanced Graduate Studies in Mental Health Counseling in 2015.

 Adjustment disorders – Identify, express, and explore thoughts and feelings in the wake of a major life change; problem solve and learn coping skills in order to grow